How to make a clean and modern data analysis, Part I.

 Tuesdays and Thursdays 0930-1100 PST

-There will always be two TA’s in class to help students with the live coding exercises.
+There will always be two TA’s available during class to help students with the live coding exercises.

 More details can be found on the course dashboard.